dmarange/CMD-Lab/Beginner's Guide/setting-up-ase-on-compute-canada-cluster.md

-# Setting Up ASE On Compute Canada Cluster
+# Setting Up ASE On Alliance Canada Cluster

 You will primarily be using the Atomic Simulation Environment (ASE), an open-source Python package that provides tools for setting up, running, and analyzing simulations using DFT and other atomistic calculators.
 - While your virtual environment is activated, make sure pip is installed and up to date using: